 Now, it can sometimes be simply impossible to entirely remove yourself from a stressful situation or environment.
 However, even though you may not be able to escape it completely, you can still take a break whenever you feel like you need it.
 If your workplace allows it, take a break and go for a smoke.
 Alternatively, try out the puff bar alternative that will help you relax and collect your thoughts before you head back into the office.
 Sometimes, simply taking a step back and spending a few minutes reflecting can do wonders for your mental well-being.

 Another common struggle of office workers is the fact that the majority of them spend their entire work hours in a sedentary position.
 And, as you’re probably already aware, this type of lifestyle is not the healthiest one out there.
 That’s why every office worker should find a way to make regular exercising an integral part of their lives.
 Regular exercise will help you battle all the negative effects a sedentary lifestyle may have on your physical well-being.
 It will also help you manage stressful situations better.
+Some activities, such as practicing yoga on the beach, are especially beneficial to mental health and well-being.
 Since regular exercise reduces the levels of cortisol, also known as the stress hormone, it becomes obvious how it will help you out in the long run.

 Don’t fear change